Freehold Royalties (OTCMKTS:FRHLF) Price Target Raised to $5.50

 Freehold Royalties (OTCMKTS:FRHLF) had its target price lifted by Scotiabank from $5.00 to $5.50 in a research note released on Tuesday, The Fly reports.
 They currently have an outperform rating on the stock.

 FRHLF has been the topic of a number of other reports.
-CIBC lifted their price target on shares of Freehold Royalties from $5.50 to $6.50 and gave the company an outperform rating in a research report on Thursday, August 13th.
+Raymond James raised shares of Freehold Royalties to a buy rating and set a $5.50 price target on the stock in a research report on Wednesday, July 15th.
 National Bank Financial cut shares of Freehold Royalties to a hold rating and set a $4.25 price target on the stock. in a research report on Wednesday, June 24th.
-TD Securities cut shares of Freehold Royalties to a buy rating in a research report on Thursday, October 1st.
-Canaccord Genuity boosted their target price on shares of Freehold Royalties from $5.50 to $6.00 and gave the stock a buy rating in a research report on Thursday, August 13th.
-Finally, Raymond James raised shares of Freehold Royalties to a buy rating and set a $5.50 target price on the stock in a research report on Wednesday, July 15th.
+CIBC boosted their target price on shares of Freehold Royalties from $5.50 to $6.50 and gave the stock an outperform rating in a research report on Thursday, August 13th.
+BMO Capital Markets boosted their target price on shares of Freehold Royalties from $4.00 to $5.00 and gave the stock a market perform rating in a research report on Thursday, August 13th.
+Finally, TD Securities cut shares of Freehold Royalties to a buy rating in a research report on Thursday, October 1st.
 Two analysts have rated the stock with a hold rating and six have given a buy rating to the company.
 The company presently has a consensus rating of Buy and a consensus price target of $6.25.

 Shares of FRHLF stock opened at $2.78 on Tuesday.
 Freehold Royalties has a fifty-two week low of $1.64 and a fifty-two week high of $6.24.
 The firm’s 50 day moving average price is $2.89 and its two-hundred day moving average price is $2.75.